Xilinhot: Economy

 The market of the area is centered in Xilinhot and cattle is of particular importance.
+The rural area of Xilinhot consists of surface mining pits for coal.

 Culture and tourism

 The historic center of Xilinhot contains an artistic temple.

 The Naadam festival, a Mongolian feast, is celebrated every year.
 Naadam is a gathering of the Mongolian people that involves wrestling, horse trading, costume contests, horse racing, etc. It's the Mongolian summer festival with festival attendees wearing colorful costumes.
 Colorful yurts are set up to serve food and trinkets and supplies.

 Mongolian culture is prevalent in the city scene; tapestries and monumental statues of Genghis Khan adorn homes, shops, and street corners.

 Tourists can stay at nearby yurt resorts, where there are large yurts for dining surrounded by smaller individual yurts for sleeping.
 The Xilinhot countryside is marked by rolling grasslands populated by Mongolians who keep horses, sheep, goats, and cows.
 Mongolian meals consist of mutton, beef, cabbage, and other fruits and vegetables.